DangerousThings/flexsecure-applets/docs/applets/3-hmac-sha1.md

 HMAC-SHA1 challenge-response provides a mechanism for two systems to ensure bilateral knowledge of a secret, without disclosing or transmitting the secret.

-This applets is compatible to the Yubikey-style protocol, used in e.g. KeepassXC.
+This applet is compatible to the Yubikey-style protocol, supported by e.g. KeePassXC.

 ## Applet Information